Definitions and Evolutions of Statistical Entropy for Hamiltonian Systems: Abstract

 \section{Abstract}

-Regardless of studies and debates over a century, the statistical origin of the second law of thermodynamics still remains illusive.
-One essential obstacle is the lack of a proper theoretical formalism for non-equilibrium entropy.
+Regardless of studies and debates over a century, the true meaning of the second law of thermodynamics still remains illusive.
+One outstanding question is whether the entropy of a closed system increases monotonically, or just probabilistically.
 Here I revisit the seminal ideas about non-equilibrium statistical entropy due to Boltzmann and due to Gibbs, and synthesize them into a coherent and precise framework.
 Using this framework, I clarify the anthropomorphic principle of entropy, and analyze the evolution of entropy for classical Hamiltonian systems under different experimental setups.
 I find that evolution of Boltzmann entropy obeys a {\em Stochastic H-Theorem}, which relates probability of Boltzmann entropy increasing to that of decreasing.
 By contrast, the coarse-grained Gibbs entropy is monotonically increasing, if the microscopic dynamics is locally mixing, and the initial state is a Boltzmann state.
 These results clarify the precise meaning of the second law of thermodynamics for classical systems, and demonstrate that it is the initial condition as a Boltzmann state that is ultimately responsible for the arrow of time.

 Entropy is perhaps the most confusing concept in physics.
-According to the second law of thermodynamics~\cite{Caratheodory-1909,Sommerfeld-book}, there exists for {\em equilibrium systems} a state variable $S_{\rm T}$, called {\em thermodynamic entropy}, whose values are the same for states mutually accessible via reversible processes.
+According to the second law of thermodynamics~\cite{Caratheodory-1909,Sommerfeld-book}, there exists for {\em closed systems} at equilibrium a state variable $S_{\rm T}$, called {\em thermodynamic entropy}, whose values are the same for states mutually accessible via reversible processes.
 If two states are connected by an irreversible process, then $S_{\rm T}$ of the final state must be larger than that of the initial state.
 It follows that the thermodynamic entropy achieves the maximally possible value in thermal equilibrium.
 The second law says nothing about entropy in generic non-equilibrium states.

 Gibbs~\cite{Gibbs-principle} defined a {\em statistical entropy} for an arbitrary phase space probability density function (pdf) $\rho(\xv)$ as \be S_{\rm G}[\rho(\xv)] = {\displaystyle - \int_{\Omega} \rho({{\mathbf x}}) \log \rho({{\mathbf x}}) d {\mathbf x}} , \ee which is usually called the {\em Gibbs entropy}.
 This concept can be generalized to quantum systems in a straightforward fashion, as shown by von Neumann.
 By maximizing $S_{\rm G}$ subject to relevant constraints, one can obtain various equilibrium ensembles as well as all equilibrium thermodynamic relations, and thereby establish the full correspondence between thermodynamics and statistical mechanics in equilibrium.
 This allows us to identify Gibbs entropy with thermodynamic entropy in equilibrium situations.
 The correspondence is unfortunately invalid for non-equilibrium systems.
 According to the Liouville theorem~\cite{Landau-mechanics}, phase space volume is conserved by Hamiltonian dynamics.
 This means that $S_{\rm G}[\rho(\xv)]$ of a closed system is {\em conserved}, yet thermodynamics says that $S_{\rm T}$ increases monotonically.
 Hence for non-equilibrium systems, these two concepts must be different.
 To resolve this paradox, Gibbs~\cite{Ehrenfest,Gibbs-principle} argued that it is the Gibbs entropy of {\em coarse-grained} probability density distribution $\tilde{\rho}({\mathbf x})$, that should be identified with thermodynamic entropy.
 However, it is not yet known whether the coarse-grained entropy increases monotonically over time.
 The apparent arbitrariness in the choice of coarse-graining method is another itching issue~\cite{Jaynes-1965-entropy}.